thoughtbot/maintaining-open-source-projects/book/02-community.md

 TODO: Extensively quote Paul’s talk in RubyConf Argentina, it was all about this -->

-This is important for Pull Requests, for giving and receiving feedback in general, and _most clearly_ for everyday life as well.
+This is important for Pull Requests and for giving and receiving feedback in any other situation too.

 ## Expectations and guilt